Chicago Style Workout 23:

 350-odd books

-5. Adjective forms containing old are hyphenated before a noun, open after.
+5. Noun forms containing old are hyphenated; adjective forms are hyphenated before a noun, open after.

-6. Compounds with on are sometimes hyphenated, per Webster’s.
+6. Compounds with on are sometimes closed, sometimes hyphenated, per Merriam-Webster.

 online